Tarsar Marsar Trek

 Altitude Acclimatization

-• The trek reaches a maximum altitude of 13,201 feet (4,024 meters) at Marsar Lake, so it’s crucial to give your body time to adjust to the altitude to prevent Acute Mountain Sickness (AMS).
+• The Tarsar Marsar trek altitude reaches a maximum height of 13,201 feet (4,024 meters) at Marsar Lake, so it’s crucial to give your body time to adjust to the altitude to prevent Acute Mountain Sickness (AMS)

 • Stay Hydrated: Drink plenty of water to help with acclimatization.